 Howard Mendelsohn is president of Howard Mendelsohn & Company, a Chicago public relations consulting firm.
-After attending the University of Illinois where he studied business administration, he graduated from Columbia College with a bachelor's degree in speech.
+After attending the University of Illinois where he studied business administration, he graduated from Columbia College Chicago with a bachelor's degree in speech.
+He has enjoyed a long and colorful career during which he has earned a reputation as a valued Chicago civic leader and a giant within his industry.

-As the co-founder of Chicago Communications Day, his yearly luncheon has raised funds for Columbia College students since 1975.
-As a member of the Publicity Club of Chicago for 24 years, he served as president, vice president, and member of the board of directors.
-He served a on the board and as vice president of the Variety Club of Illinois for 12 years, but was a member for twenty-two years.
+As the co-founder of Chicago Communications Day, his yearly luncheon has raised funds for Columbia College Chicago students since 1975.
+As a member of the Publicity Club of Chicago for twenty-four years, he served as president, vice president, and member of the board of directors.
+He served on the board and as vice president of the Variety Club of Illinois for twelve years and was a member for twenty-two years.